Updated August 2013

 - General aching

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-In 2012, The Centers for Disease Control and Prevention (CDC) estimates that there are 3.2 Americans living with chronic (long-lasting) HCV.
+In 2012, The US Centers for Disease Control and Prevention (CDC) estimated that there were 3.2 million Americans living with chronic (long-lasting) HCV.
 The World Health Organization estimates that 170 million people are chronically infected with HCV worldwide, including 12 million in India and five to ten million in Europe.

 Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
 For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
 The majority of people do not clear HCV and go on to develop chronic infection.

 Chronic HCV may not cause any symptoms for ten years or more.
 However, even without symptoms, it can cause serious liver damage leading to cirrhosis (scarring of the liver), liver failure, and death.
 In fact, HCV is one of the most common causes of liver disease and viral hepatitis is the number one reason for liver transplants in America.

 - Sharing injection needles or 'works'

 - Sharing equipment used to snort or smoke drugs (e.g., bills, straws, pipes)